MaximeVernusset/NodeJS_TP1/README.md

 # AST NodeJS

 ## Introduction
-A user can retrieve his metrics.
+A user can retrieve, save and delete his metrics.
 * ``GET`` :
     - ``/`` displays 'Hello world'
     - ``/metrics`` displays all metrics from database